dragosrotaru/PAL/notes/transformers.md

 # Transformers

-the input is taken, and vectorized in an embedding with a positional encoding
+- input is vectorized in an embedding with a positional encoding

-Multi-headed attention
+- Multi-headed attention
-Distributed Representations
+- Distributed Representations

-query key and value vectors
+- query key and value vectors
-query x key = scores determines how much focus should a symbol have to another symbol scaled down by being divided by the square root of the dimention of the keys , to allow for more stable gradient softmax function this gives attention weights, multiplied by value vector to get the output vector feed it into a linear layer to process
+- query x key = scores determines how much focus should a symbol have to another symbol
+- scaled down by division by square root of the dimension of the keys for more stable gradient
+- softmax function
+- this gives attention weights, multiplied by value vector to get the output vector
+- feed it into a linear layer

 ## References